alexanderschramm1992/royalbash/README.md

 # Royal Bash

 ## Prerequisites
+ * Java JDK 8 has to be installed on the machine
  * Maven has to be installed on the machine
  * NPM has to be installed on the machine
  * Suggested IDE is IntelliJ for backend and Atom for frontend